Skip to content

 5. Mold / CIRS exposure (contested)

-This one needs careful framing.
+This one needs careful framing — it's also the one condition of the five left off the chart above, for the same reason spelled out there: no established, sourced contrast-sensitivity curve exists to draw.
 The mold and CIRS community has used a visual contrast test as a screening tool for decades, anchored in Ritchie Shoemaker's clinical work.
 Mainstream clinical research is skeptical.
 The honest read is that neither side has settled the question.

 What you might notice.
 Within the framework, patients describe contrast changes alongside fatigue, cognitive complaints, headaches, and a multi-system symptom picture — often after exposure to a water-damaged building.